breez/breez-sdk-liquid/packages/wasm/README.md

 ```

 ### Node.js
-When developing a node.js application you should require the node submodule `@breeztech/breez-sdk-liquid/node`.
+When developing a node.js application you should require `@breeztech/breez-sdk-liquid` (or the explicit `@breeztech/breez-sdk-liquid/node` submodule).
 ```js
 const { connect, defaultConfig, LiquidNetwork } = require('@breeztech/breez-sdk-liquid/node')